Manage my parking

 Second level appeal Accordion Closed

-A second-level appeal process is available for those who would like reconsideration of the original decision.
-A second level appeal may only be submitted once the first level appeal decision has been rendered.
+A second level appeal process is available for those who would like reconsideration of the original decision.
+A second level appeal may only be submitted once the first level appeal decision has been rendered and the fine has been paid in full.
 The Appeals Board is composed of representatives from faculty, staff, and students.

 The Appeals Board meets quarterly in the months of January, April, July and October.